-This article from SellerApp can be your best guide to find the ensure a best Amazon product find.
-10 unconvential ways to do Amazon Product Research.
+This article from SellerApp can be your best guide to finding the best Amazon product find.
+10 unconventional ways to do Amazon Product Research.

 For a seller who is looking to list his business on Amazon, one of the most coveted features for him to have on his profile will be the Amazon Prime badge.
-This small yet mighty powerful logo when put next to the product listings can very well determine the course of your business.
-After all, customers prefer to buy products which are accompanied with the Prime badge owing to its numerous advantages like two-day free and simplified returns.
-Not only this, but Prime listings are ranked better in the search results.
+This is small yet mighty powerful logo when put next to the product listings can very well determine the course of your business.
+After all, customers prefer to buy products that are accompanied by the Prime badge owing to its numerous advantages like two-day free and simplified returns.
+Not only this but Prime listings are ranked better in the search results.

 For the longest time, the only way to get this Prime badge was to join the Amazon FBA program.
 As you may know, Fulfillment by Amazon is a logistical solution wherein sellers send their inventory to Amazon’s warehouses, also known as fulfillment centers, for them to store, pack, and ship your products whenever you receive an order.
 In addition to this, Amazon also provides customer support for your products.